kaakaa/pflenker.github.io/_drafts/hecto.md

 I stumbled across a tutorial on how to build a simple text editor in C, which seemed as an ideal candidate.
 So, true to how I usually approach pet projects, I remixed the original tutorial plus code into a Rust tutorial plus code - not by translating every function into its C equivalent, but by trying to do things "the Rust way".

 ## What I learned
+A lot.
+You won't learn the piano by watching someone else play the piano, and you won't learn the guitar by reading about someone who successfully played it.
+You have to pick up the instrument and play.
+The work on hecto was a very deep and rewarding learning experience.
+Writing a tutorial in parallel while developing the code helped a lot to keep me focussed on the task, so that I could worry more about learning Rust than about which features to add and which ones to leave out.

+Additionally, I learned a lot about how terminals work, since the author of the original tutorial went to great lenghts explaining the teeny tiny details along the way.